jhonatasrm/example-picker/README.md

-# Example Picker
+# Example how use picker
-Example of how use pickers on Android
+Example of how use pickers (DatePickerDialog and TimePickerDialog) on Android.